tobidope/vpnbook-utils/README.md

 ## What

-With this little tool you can generate openvpn config files for the free VPN provider [vpnbook.com](http://www.vpnbook.com) which are usable in an non interactive environment.
+With this little tool you can generate OpenVPN config files for the free VPN provider [vpnbook.com](http://www.vpnbook.com) which are usable in a non interactive environment.
 For example your [OpenWRT](https://openwrt.org/) based router.
 As an added bonus it also extracts the ever changing credentials from the vpnbook.com website.
 Add the call to extract the credentials to yout crontab and you will never have to touch your vpn configs again.